lgschaer/MetaG_sunburst_tutorial/README.md

-# Making a static sunburst plot in R using ggplot
+# Making a static sunburst plot in R using ggplot2

 ### Load and install required packages